Skip to content

 noble shungite

 The healing properties of shungite are a hotly debated topic, particularly since fullerenes are shown to have significant potential due to their antiviral and antioxidant properties.
 However, shungite isn’t inherently a miracle stone.
 It’s not a scientifically proven treatment for viral diseases or any medical condition.
-Additionally, even if fullerenes have specific protective properties, not all shungite contains fullerenes.
+Even if fullerenes have specific protective properties against other viral diseases, not all shungite contains fullerenes.

 Still, it’s helpful to understand the nature of the claims people make and their degree of accuracy.
 Here’s a closer look at specific shungite healing properties many people tout.